-Like many people, Marion Noakes didn’t have a clear idea of what the supply chain was – until she got her first job in supply chain with Nestle.
+Like many people, Marion Noakes didn’t have a clear idea of what supply chain was – until her first job in supply chain with Nestle.
 Twelve years on and she loves the industry, especially demand and supply planning.
 Marion’s job is to ensure stock is available in-store whenever and wherever shoppers are.
-If the supermarket shelf is empty, she is urgently working to rectify the situation!
+If the supermarket shelf is empty, she is urgently working to rectify the situation.

-Without a specific career destination in mind, Marion’s journey through study and work has followed her interests, what she is good at and what opportunities have opened up along the way.
-Studying Commerce at university, majoring in Finance and Marketing, Marion applied these skills in a market research role after graduation.
+Without a specific career destination in mind, Marion followed her interests through study and work, focusing on what she is good at and the opportunities have opened up along the way.
+Marion studied commerce at university, majoring in finance and marketing, later applying these skills in a market research role.

-Once in the FMCG (Fast Moving Consumer Goods) industry, she moved across to Nestle, applying her analytical and inter-personal skills to a project role in customer facing supply chain.
-This then lead to a stint as a Customer Based Coordinator, located in the Woolworths Head Office.
+Once in the Fast Moving Consumer Goods (FMCG) industry, she moved across to Nestle, applying her analytical and inter-personal skills to a project role in customer facing supply chain.
+This then lead to a stint as a Customer Based Coordinator, located in Woolworth’s Head Office.

-With this customer facing experience, Marion then moved into demand and supply planning, working as a Coordinator, Planner and now Manager.
+With customer facing experience, Marion then moved into demand and supply planning, working as a coordinator, planner and now manager.
 Marion worked across various business units (confectionery, foods, beverages) and with many factories located in Australia and overseas (Melbourne, Gympie, Smithtown, Tongala, Auckland, Kuala Lumpur).